 Another thing to consider when thinking about investing in a new furnace is whether there are ways to reduce the amount of time you will need to use your furnace.
 For example, an energy audit might reveal inexpensive alternatives like replacing weatherstripping or adding insulation.
 You may also be able to upgrade your furnace itself by resealing your duct-work or replacing your pilot light with an electronic ignition.

-Whether you need to perform routine maintenance on your furnace, or replace it entirely, remember that no one knows more about furnaces and energy saving upgrades in the Portland area than Roth Heating & Cooling, Plumbing & Electrical.
+Whether you need to perform routine maintenance on your furnace, or replace it entirely, remember that no one knows more about furnaces and energy saving upgrades in the Portland area than Roth Heating & Cooling, Plumbing, Electrical, Drain Services.
 Contact us for more information about furnaces or any of your other heating and cooling needs.